Table Of Contents

 Emails are the most flexible and an almost ubiquitous medium for exchanging messages and people prefer to interact with brands via emails mostly.
 This works very well in the favor of brands as well as they can send creative and targeted messages to their existing and potential customers.
 These emails are segmented, personalized, and triggered, hence, automated.
 Email automation is one of the most embraced functionality of marketing automation tools and rightly so.
 According to venture beat, the brands who adopt email automation have a shot at raising their conversions by 77%.

 We will discuss email automation in detail later in the article.
-Here’s another example that will give a clear and better understanding of eCommerce automation use cases-
+For now, here's another use case of email automation and how it helps businesses.

 Customer Support Automation: Customer support is one of the most important operatives for any business if they intend to retain their customers and build loyalty.
 Irrespective of the business size, customer support always remains a busy area and it only makes sense to automate this part.
 Most of the customer queries can be resolved using a company knowledge base or FAQs that should appear as soon as a user types keywords like “what” or “how”.
 There are tools that can be implemented on your website to automatically redirect users to helpdesks.